zuozhenggh/learning-library/developer-library/atp-apex-oda/lab3/lab3.md

 You will have the **root compartment** selected, or pick the one you want.

 Fill the information as in the next image.
-Developer edition is perfect for this lab and develop new **Digital Assistant** systems until you want to move to production.
+Developer edition is perfect for this workshop and develop new **Digital Assistant** systems until you want to move to production.

 Finally click "**Create**" bottom: